 (9) whether the nominal or the borrowing employer had the obligation to pay the employee.”

-How Do I Know if I Qualify as a ‘Borrowed Servant’?
+How Do I Know If I Qualify as a “Seaman” Under the Jones Act?

-How Does the Borrowed Servant Doctrine Affect My Workers’ Compensation Claim?
+How Does the Borrowed Servant Doctrine Affect My Injury Claim?

 If you are working on an oil platform and have been injured in an accident, know your rights.
 You may be entitled to more than just workers’ compensation.
 Contact The Kolodny Law Firm, a maritime injury law firm.